Coeus-Group/Coeus-News-Portal-Testing/README.md

 # OverView
 ![](https://img.shields.io/badge/cypress-informational?style=flat&logo=cypress&logoColor=white&color=2bbc8a)

--This repo contains an End to end test scripts  written in Cypress.
+- This repo contains an End to end test scripts  written in Cypress.

--The tests are written to be directly compared to the  Coeus-News-Portal.
+- The tests are written to be directly compared to the  Coeus-News-Portal.

-`**Installation**`
+`** Installation **`

 1. Install Cypress via npm:
 2. cd /your/project/path